Choose your SQL server:

 MS SQL Maestro online Help

-The Assembly Files tab displays files belonging to the assembly.
-Use the popup menu to add new assembly files within Create Assembly File Wizard and drop assembly files.
-For more information about Create Assembly File Wizard see:
+The Files tab displays files belonging to the assembly.
+Use the corresponding items of popup menu to add a new assembly file within Create Assembly File Wizard and drop assembly files.

 The Classes tab represents the classes metadata as it is written in *.dll files.